vatsrahul79/crate/README.md

 - File upload feature with GraphQL
 - React storybook demonstrating UI components for web
 - Server side rendering
-- Multi-package setup and dev scripts for an automated dev experiance

-## Useful for

-- Developers with basic knowledge on React exploring advance React projects
-- Developers learning React Native
-- Exploring GraphQL
-- Scalable project structure and code
-- Starter application for Mobile and Web along with SSR
-- Multi-package scripts
-- Sample project with combination of all above

 ## Screenshots and GIFs